tarwn/lessthandot-hugo/blogs/content/posts/2011-05-06-from-elis-shelves-developers.md

 ### [Code Complete: A Practical Handbook of Software Construction][1]
 Steve McConnell

-Code Complete covers all aspects of code construction, good practices for writing code, how (and the importance) of debugging, project planning for the planner and plannee, software architecture, testing and QA…the list goes on.
+Code Complete covers all aspects of code construction, good practices for writing code, how (and the importance) of debugging, project planning for the planner and plannee, software architecture, testing and QA...the list goes on.
 Code Complete includes a combination of personal experience, case study finding, and experiences from others in an attempt to provide a well rounded picture, with a focus on proven, good practices.
 There are companies that require this book as part of the rite of passage from junior to senior developer, but I would suggest it to any developer that has not read it.
 Read it end-to-end, or consume it one chapter at a time, this book is a must-read. <br style="clear: left" />

 <div style="float: left; width: 170px; padding: .5em; margin: 0em .5em .5em 0px; border: 1px solid #dddddd; color: #666666; font-size: .8em; text-align: center; position: relative;">
   <a href="http://www.amazon.com/dp/1590593898/" title="Joel on Software at Amazon"><img src="http://tiernok.com/_n_images/books/jos.jpg" alt="Joel on Software" height="200" /></a><br /> Joel on Software